InvoxiPlayGames/Uniicorn-Wii/README.txt

 Current state:
  - boot0 completes, boot1 completes(?), boot2loader decrypts
-   and loads boot2, boot2 disables boot0, outputs a few debug lines, then crashes due to an invalid memory access
+   and loads boot2, boot2 disables boot0, outputs a few debug lines, then crashes due to an unimplemented interrupt when enabling MMU.
  - Super duper hacked up, pretend we're stuck at boot1 still please.
    There's a lot that's undocumented about this process, it's a lot of grease holding this together getting it this far.
+- Requires the latest dev commit of Unicorn engine.

 Implementations: (y = complete, p = partial)
 [p] Starlet CPU bootup [boot0-boot2] (p: 16-07-2022)